DMARC: The only 3 tags you really need

 The DMARC standard defines a number of different tags that can be used in a DMARC record.
 Some of these tags are required, but most are optional and a number of the tag definitions can be a little confusing.

-In most cases, a well-formed DMARC record need only include include three tags, while the remaining tags can be ignored.
+In most cases, a well-formed DMARC record need only include three tags, while the remaining tags can be ignored.
 Get these three tags right, and you’ll be able to take advantage of the visibility, control, and anti-phishing benefits that DMARC has to offer.

 Components of a DMARC TXT record